Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 50.md

 kubectl describe pod httpd-pod
 ```

-This gives detailed information about the Pod, including the **resource requests and limits** we set.
+This gives detailed information about the Pod, including the **resource requests and limits** we will set.

 ---
 ![Pod YAML](assets/Screenshot%202025-09-25%20185957.png)